Wilmafingerdoo/Extract-ClassNames-From-Types/Readme.md

 if types_ClassNames.txt already exists in the folder with the types file it will give an error telling you the file already exists.

-## XML File Right Click Menu (i am not responsible for you using this i did it on my pc and it works fine this will edit your registry so use at your own risk!)
+## XML File Right Click Menu (i am not responsible for you using this version i did it on my pc and it works fine this will edit your registry so use at your own risk!)

 ![](https://github.com/Wilmafingerdoo/Extract-ClassNames-From-Types/blob/main/RightClick.png?raw=true)
 1)	Put the "TypesToClassnames.bat" file in a folder of your choice,